Customer-Centered Culture (C3)

 C3 (pronounced see 3) is short for Customer-Centered Culture

 Rob Lawton first coined C3 in his 1993 book, Creating a Customer-Centered Culture: Leadership in Quality, Innovation & Speed, published by Quality Press.
 He created C3 as a systems approach to organizational transformation.
 C3 is a pragmatic, powerful and unique way to link the Voice of the Customer (VOC) with your organization’s success.
 He broadens and deepens the topic in his 2017 book, Mastering Excellence: A Leader’s Guide to Aligning Strategy, Culture, Customer Experience and Measures of Success.

-The C3 starting assumption is that rapid cultural transformation becomes possible only when a new set of beliefs is adopted.
+Our Voice of the Customer Methodology, C3, starts with the assumption that rapid cultural transformation becomes possible only when a new set of beliefs is adopted.
 The transformation is then sustained by using new measures of excellence.
 Our C3 Voice of the Customer tools help you deploy and support the new culture.